top of page

 Creative decisions are always taken collaboratively, they are dependent on contexts, opportunities and environments.

-Creative worlds are never build out of things but out of relationships.
+Creative worlds are never built out of things but out of relationships.

 Here I list some of my long lasting collaborations.
 For a complete list of works, check "chronology".